|

 This is one of my favorites – Dolly Parton singing “He’s Alive!”

-This local Christmas tree farm (Kadee Farm) is a true jewel.
-I did not realize everything that they offered.
+The local Christmas tree farm that brought about this realization for me is the (Kadee Farm).
+It is a true jewel.
 Besides the obvious Christmas trees, they have a pumpkin patch, an event venue, a rock climbing wall, and many other activities.
 If you are in the area, please stop by and see them.
 You may even want to spend your Easter at the Christmas tree farm!

 See the significance of the manger at His birth in “Lessons from the Christmas Manger.”